gkzz/gas-test/README.md

 ### renameCopiedSheet.js
 Sheet name is duplicated and renamed the number of member times.

+### momentToday.js
+This is my custom function to write date of today and convert it to "YYYY年MM月DD日 (ddd)".

+### sendRichMss.js
+Get Data from Spreadsheet, and post it with attachment to Slack. csv/sendRichMss.csv is a sample dataset.

 #### To Do Before Run onMyEdit.js, remind.js, taskMng.js

 1) Create spreadsheet and to 2 sheets.